LEGALLY REVIEWED BY:

 Patents are incredibly important in the United States and internationally.
 A patent protects the inventors of new items by preventing others from making, using, or selling the invention for a specified amount of time.
 There are three main types of patents available in the United States – utility patents, design patents, and plant patents.
-Here, we want to delve into the specifics of what a utility patent is.
+Here, we want to delve into the specifics of a utility patent.

 The Basics of a Utility Patent